djcooke/compendium/collections/_pt_021_enemies/venery.md

   - name: Sanctified Flare
     potency: 1200
     type: Magic
-    description: "telegraphed circle AoE; will chase the target until in line-of-sight"
+    description: "telegraphed circle AoE used out of combat; chases target until in line-of-sight"
     warning: idle
+notes:
+  - "If a Venery targets you for Sanctified Flare, it will chase you until it gets into line-of-sight for the cast, even into hallways and other rooms.
+    Flare can target even through walls between unconnected adjacent rooms, turning the enemy into a pseudo-patrol."
 ---